L1Cafe/Awesome-Video-Channels/README.md

 ### IT

 - [Austin Evans](https://www.youtube.com/user/duncan33303) (YouTube) - "The best of technology from gaming PCs to smartphones and everything in between.
 Whether it's finding out if that new gadget is worth it, discovering the coolest of retro and cutting edge tech or testing the latest smartphone you'll find it all here."
-- [Computerphile](https://www.youtube.com/user/Computerphile) - "Videos all about computers and computer stuff.
+- [Computerphile](https://www.youtube.com/user/Computerphile) (YouTube) - "Videos all about computers and computer stuff.
 Sister channel of Numberphile."
 - [Linus Tech Tips](https://www.youtube.com/user/LinusTechTips) (YouTube) - "We make entertaining videos about technology, including tech reviews, showcases and other content."
 - [Marques Brownlee](https://www.youtube.com/user/marquesbrownlee) (YouTube) - "MKBHD: Quality Tech Videos | YouTuber | Geek | Consumer Electronics | Tech Head | Internet Personality!"
 - [NCIX Tech Tips](https://www.youtube.com/user/NCIXcom) (YouTube)